johot/live-deps/Readme.md

 You would then just do a `npm run sync-package` in a separate terminal window and then launch your project with the command of choice.

 > **Note:** For most projects you would also need to make sure your build tool (such as webpack) is configured to watch your `node_modules` folder if you want something like live reloading.

+## Importing your package in the project

+Just do it like you always do `import { something } from "my-package"` (or require) etc.

+> **Note:** Remember that if you do a `npm install` the content of your `node_modules` folder can get overwritten.
+Just relaunch the project together with `live-package` and it should restore itself again.

 ## Things to consider